Brembo CCM vs Porsche PCCB vs StopFlex CCB: The Real Differences

 Replacement cost reality

-First purchase price matters.
-Replacement strategy matters more once the car is driven hard, tracked, or accidentally damaged.
-Exact pricing varies by vehicle, region, and channel.
-Verify before you commit.
+The first purchase price matters.
+The replacement strategy matters more the moment the car gets driven hard, tracked, or accidentally damaged.
+Exact pricing swings with vehicle, region, and channel, so verify before you commit.

 | System | What you are paying for | Replacement cost reality |